top of page

 Blockchain enables peer-to-peer (P2P) energy trading within a VPP.
 Participants can directly trade energy with each other using smart contracts—self-executing contracts with the terms of the agreement directly written into code.
 These smart contracts automate and streamline the trading process, reducing the need for intermediaries and associated transaction costs.

-Automated Settlement and Payment Systems
+Automated Settlement & Payment Systems

 Blockchain can automate the settlement of energy transactions and the distribution of payments through smart contracts.
 This automation ensures timely and accurate payments, enhancing the efficiency of the VPP and reducing administrative overhead.

-Decentralized Energy Management
+Decentralized Energy Management Within VPPs

 With blockchain, the management of energy resources within a VPP can be more decentralized.
 This decentralization allows for more flexible and resilient energy systems as decisions are made closer to the point of consumption and generation, improving response times and adaptability.